Ski Party

-Ski Party is a 1965 American musical-comedy film directed by Alan Rafkin and starring Frankie Avalon and Dwayne Hickman.
+Ski Party is a 1965 American teen musical comedy film directed by Alan Rafkin and starring Frankie Avalon and Dwayne Hickman.
 It was released by American International Pictures (AIP).
 Ski Party is considered as a beach party film spin-off, with a change of setting from the beach to the ski slopes – although the final scene places everyone back at the beach.

 Plot

-Todd Armstrong (Avalon) and Craig Gamble (Hickman) are college undergraduates from California who unsuccessfully date co-eds Linda Hughes (Deborah Walley) and Barbara Norris (Yvonne Craig).
+Todd Armstrong (Avalon) and Craig Gamble (Hickman) are college undergraduates from California, whose romantic relationships with students Linda Hughes (Deborah Walley) and Barbara Norris (Yvonne Craig) are rocky.
 Arrogant, handsome, athletic classmate Freddie (Aron Kincaid) has no such problems and chooses not to resist all the women chasing after him.
 As president of the Ski Club, Freddie organizes a midterm vacation trip to ski country (in Sawtooth National Forest) in Idaho.
 Although they know nothing about skiing, Todd and Craig follow Linda and Barbara on this bus trip to try to learn "the secret of Freddie's technique".

 Once at the rustic ski resort, Todd and Craig pose as frumpy, non-threatening, young English women, Jane and Nora.
-When not interrupted by a mysterious ice-skating, yodeling polar bear or toying with psychologically imbalanced and lederhosen-clad lodge manager Mr. Pevney (Robert Q. Lewis), they observe the girls in their group to learn how to succeed with women and learn how they have gone wrong.
+When not interrupted by a mysterious ice-skating, yodeling polar bear or toying with psychologically imbalanced and lederhosen-clad lodge manager Mr. Pevney (Robert Q. Lewis), they observe the women in their group to learn how they have gone wrong.

 To make Linda jealous, Todd attracts the attention of gorgeous, curvy Swedish ski instructor Nita (Bobbi Shaw) when he's dressed as himself.
-However, Freddie becomes obsessed with Craig when Craig is dressed as a woman, not accustomed to girls who play "hard to get".
+However, Freddie becomes obsessed with Craig when Craig is dressed as a woman, not accustomed to women who play "hard to get".
 Nita persuades Todd, over Freddie's goading, to compete in a ski jump against Freddie.
 Todd's jump forces Craig to shoot him down, resulting in a broken leg.

 Todd crawls through miles of deep snow late at night with his broken leg covered in a plaster cast, to Nita's house.
 Toting a bottle, he learns that Nita is not the exotic minx she pretends to be, but aspires to be treated like an "American girl", that is, with much "talk" and little "action".